kbss-cvut/kbss-website/_posts/2025-11-14-investigating-ai-productivity--insights-from-the-early-2025-open-source-developer-study--open-mic-summary.markdown

 ---
 title:  "Investigating AI Productivity: Insights from the Early-2025 Open-Source Developer Study"
 categories: [Open Mic Session, Open Mic]
-excerpt: "Short description of the session topic that is displayed below the article header on the landing page."
 ---

 On Friday, 14 November 2025, [Miroslav Blaško](https://kbss.felk.cvut.cz/web/team#miroslav-blaško) held an Open Mic session with the topic \"Investigating AI Productivity: Insights from the Early-2025 Open-Source Developer Study\".
 Video and presentation included.